marchaesen/vcxsrv/mesalib/docs/isl/ccs.rst

 Starting with Broadwell, fast-clears and color compression can be used on mipmapped and array surfaces.
-When considered from a higher level, the CCS is layed out like any other surface.
+When considered from a higher level, the CCS is laid out like any other surface.
 The Broadwell and Sky Lake PRMs describe this as follows:

 Broadwell PRM Vol 7, "MCS Buffer for Render Target(s)" (p.
 676):